quarkiverse/quarkus-jnosql/README.md

 </dependency>
 ```

-Please refer to the [CouchDB JNoSQL driver](https://github.com/eclipse/jnosql-databases#couchdb) for specific configuration.
+For specific configuration details, please refer to the [CouchDB JNoSQL driver](https://github.com/eclipse/jnosql-databases#couchdb).

-### Elasticsearch
+#### Elasticsearch

-Add the dependency to the target project:
+Add the Elasticsearch dependency to your project's `pom.xml`:

 ```xml
 <dependency>